Traditional Chiloé Gold Liquor Recipe

 Gold liquor is an alcoholic beverage primarily made from whey, brandy, and saffron.
 It is considered the typical liquor of Chonchi, as only a few residents of that locality still produce it in Chiloé, in southern Chile.

-How to make Chiloé Gold Liquor?
+How to Make Chiloé Gold Liquor

 The original recipe is believed to have been developed from the influence of Dutch settlers and Spanish Jesuits who arrived on Chiloé Island from the mid-17th century.

-Preparation: 8 days
+Prep Time: 8 days

 Servings: 12 people